inet-framework/inet-tutorials/wireless/doc/step11.rst

 reused for any number of obstacles.
 It is similar for materials: there are predefined materials like concrete, brick, wood, glass, forest, and one can also define new materials.
-A material is defined with its physical properties like resistivity, relative permittivity and relative permeability.
-These properties are used in the computations of dielectric loss tangent, refractive index and signal propagation speed, and ultimately in the computation of signal loss.
+A material is defined with its physical properties like resistivity, relative permittivity, and relative permeability.
+These properties are used in the computations of dielectric loss tangent, refractive index, and signal propagation speed, and ultimately in the computation of signal loss.

 Our wall is defined in walls.xml, and the file name is given to